abusedmedia/cloudflare-docs/content/workers/wrangler/commands.md

 {{<definitions>}}

 - `--binding` {{<type>}}string{{</type>}}
-  - The binding name of the namespace, as stored in the `wrangler.toml` file, to delete.
+  - The binding name of the namespace, as stored in the `wrangler.toml` file, to list.
 - `--namespace-id` {{<type>}}string{{</type>}}
-  - The ID of the namespace to delete.
+  - The ID of the namespace to list.
 - `--env` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - Perform on a specific environment.
 - `--preview` {{<type>}}boolean{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}